 Monthly Commitments – If you have personal loans, car finance, mail order, catalogues etc., then lenders will factor these into the assessment of how much they are prepared to lend.
-They will tend to look at your current monthly payment rather than the overall balance (although some lenders will take into account overall indebtedness of customers).
-If you have a credit card or store card, then lenders will usually work off the overall balance and then work out a percentage of the balance to arrive at a monthly figure – so as an example it might be that on a credit card balance of £1,000, they assume a 3% monthly payment of this (£30 per month) to factor in this debt.
+They will tend to look at your current monthly payment rather than the overall balance (Although some lenders will take into account overall indebtedness of customers).
+If you have a credit card or a store card then lenders will usually work off the overall balance and then work out a percentage of the balance to arrive at a monthly figure – so as an example it might be that on a credit card balance of £1,000 they assume a 3% monthly payment of this (£30 per month) to factor in this debt.

 Family Commitments – Lenders will also factor in if you have any financial dependents.
 This could be children or even other relatives that might be dependent upon your income.
 To give an example – If you are a single applicant with no dependents then you might be able to borrow more than a single applicant that has 3 financial dependents.
-If a customer is making monthly maintenance payments for children that do not live with them then this figure will also be classed as a monthly commitment.
+If a customer is making monthly maintenance payments for children that do not live with them then this figure will also be classed as a credit commitment.
 Other family costs such as nursery fee’s, childcare costs are also often considered as a monthly commitment and can affect the amount lenders are prepared to lend.

 Other Commitments – There are other things that can often crop up on an application that can potentially be viewed as a monthly credit commitment, but the assessment of this can vary from lender to lender.
 These include pension deductions, payments to share schemes, deductions on wage slips such as student loans, cycle to work schemes, company cars etc.

 So how much can you really borrow? – As I stated at the very beginning.
-It depends on your circumstances, and we know from speaking to clients in Hull every single day that everyone’s situation is different.
+It depends on your circumstances, and we know from speaking to clients every single day that everyone’s situation is different.
 I would take the calculators that are online with a pinch of salt because they are often just a multiple of the declared income that has been typed in and not always accurate.
 They often do not take into account other income types that you might have or monthly commitments.

 The ‘I Am A Mortgage Broker’ Team are based in Hull and will go above and beyond to help all of our clients to ensure they get an excellent service.